B/C/J Independent

 To understand how the lounge is laid out, you have to understand how Concourse A is laid out.
 Concourse A opened in January 2013 as the world’s first purpose-built A380 concourse, with 20 gates across two levels — the main concourse level serving the lower deck of the A380, the upper concourse level serving the upper deck.
 The upper level is reachable only by First Class and Business Class passengers (it is not part of the standard public concourse) and is divided into two long stretches: the Business Class Lounge running the majority of the floor, and the First Class Lounge occupying roughly the northern third, plus the spa, the showers, and a dedicated cigar lounge.

-The First Class Lounge proper extends across approximately 11,000 square metres of net floor area, which makes it the largest single first class lounge ever built by a commercial airline and roughly four times the floor area of Lufthansa’s expanded Frankfurt FCT, six times the floor area of Cathay’s The Wing First, and roughly fifteen times the floor area of AF La Premiere at CDG.
+The First Class Lounge proper extends across approximately 9,290 square metres (over 100,000 square feet) of net floor area, which makes it the largest single first class lounge ever built by a commercial airline and roughly four times the floor area of Lufthansa’s expanded Frankfurt FCT, six times the floor area of Cathay’s The Wing First, and roughly fifteen times the floor area of AF La Premiere at CDG.
 The scale is genuinely difficult to convey in text — at the southern end of the lounge floor you cannot see the northern end without walking the floor, and the floor itself takes roughly four minutes to walk from end to end at a normal pace.

 The functional zones break down approximately as follows.